-A letter to the man in the minivan in the library parking lot:
+(A letter to the man in the minivan in the library parking lot.
+No, I did not get his name.)

 I want to preface this by explaining that every week, we have a ton of library books to return.
 I was just really focused on my task, see?

 Wait!
-No. FIRST I want to point out that I have a three-month-old baby, I am kinda sleep deprived, and it’s hardly my fault.
+No. FIRST I want to point out that I had a three-month-old baby, I was kinda sleep deprived, and it was hardly my fault.

 Um.
 Hi.
 So…